milosgajdos/playht_rs/README.md

 ### Creat async TTS Jobs

-This example demonstrates how you can create an async TTS job.
+Create an async TTS job and fetch its metadata.

 > [!NOTE]
-> The async TTS job progress can be monitored via the API.
+> The async TTS job progress can be monitored via the PlayHT API.

 ```rust
 //! `cargo run --example tts_jobs`